 Last but not least, I arrived in Donegal.
 My favorite part of this small town was the Donegal Castle.
 A small but well-preserved castle which you can visit for five Euro per adult only.
 It was built in the 15th century and sits on a bend of the River Eske.
 Leaflets with detailed information are available in several languages, and guided tours take place once an hour.

 After touring the Castle, I had a hot chocolate and a delicious Blueberry Pie at the Blueberry Tearoom.
 Then I called it a day and left this lovely little town and headed back to my hostel in Dungloe.

 One more day left to discover some new places.
 As my return flight is scheduled for Monday morning, I thought it would be a good idea to be back in the Dublin* area by Sunday afternoon or evening.
 So I chose a different route to go back to Dublin than the one I took to go to Dungloe.
 My route choice brought me to Sligo and the most massive megalithic cemetery in Ireland.

-After dipping into the ancient past of Ireland, I headed back to Drogheda where I stayed in this last night.
+After dipping into the ancient past of Ireland, I headed back to Drogheda where I stayed the last night.
 Three more hours of driving.
-I considered having on or two more stops on this route in Carrick-on Shannon to have lunch and a visit to Belvedere House & Garden in Mullingar.
-But I felt good enough to go for these three hours in one drive and be as early as possible in Drogheda to have some relax time on my last evening.
+I considered having one or two more stops on this route in Carrick-on Shannon to have lunch and a visit to Belvedere House & Garden in Mullingar.
+But I felt good enough to go for these three hours in one drive and be as early as possible in Drogheda to have some relaxing time on my last evening.